LiskArchive/lisk-legacy-docs/start.md

 It consists of rules about the [P2P communication](https://lisk.io/academy/blockchain-basics/how-does-blockchain-work/what-is-a-peer-to-peer-network), block and transaction formats, the [consensus algorithm](https://lisk.io/academy/blockchain-basics/how-does-blockchain-work/consensus-protocols), and of rules how [signatures](https://lisk.io/academy/blockchain-basics/how-does-blockchain-work/digital-signatures) and IDs are computed and verified.

-The protocol defines these rules without focus on concrete implementation, and it is therefore possible to implement it in any compatible programming language.
+The protocol defines these rules without a focus on concrete implementation, and it is, therefore, possible to implement it in any compatible programming language.

 Currently, the official implementations of the Lisk protocol are [Lisk Core](../lisk-core/introduction.md), [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md) and [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md), which are written in Javascript and Typescript.